Wilmer Flores Player Props: Giants vs. Rays

 - Flores is hitting .300 with 19 doubles, 15 home runs and 24 walks.

-- In 62.1% of his 87 games this season, Flores has picked up at least one hit.
-He's also had 21 multi-hit games.

-- In 16.1% of his games this season, he has homered, and 5% of his trips to the plate.
+- He has hit a long ball in 14 games this year (16.1%), leaving the park in 5% of his chances at the plate.

-- In 29.9% of his games this season, Flores has had at least one RBI.
-He's picked up more than one in 9.2% and driven in three or more of his team's runs in two contests.
+- Flores has had at least one RBI in 29.9% of his games this year (26 of 87), with two or more RBI eight times (9.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 39.1% of his games this year, with two or more runs scored in 3.4%.
+- He has scored a run in 34 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.